 Who knew Lucky Brand made sheets?
 This swoon-worthy set comes in ocean blue with a muted ikat pattern; perfect for creating a relaxed ocean oasis vibe in your space.

 Do you really need to look any further for cute dorm bedding?
-This dusty rose comforter and sham set is super stylish.
-Plus, between the cream, navy, burnt orange, and light blue colors in the pattern, there are endless pillow possibilities.
+This pale blue floral comforter and sham set is super stylish.
+Plus, blue and white look great with just about anything, so there are endless pillow possibilities.

 The textured dots on this duvet set from JCPenney are so chic and cool.
 They add texture to your bed but aren’t over-the-top.
 If gray isn’t up your alley, this set also comes in pink, ivory, and blue.